AllenInstitute/MOp_taxonomies_ontology/README.md

 ## Level of Support
 We are currently only planning to update code and data in this repo if there are changes to the motor cortex taxonomies, but otherwise are not able to provide any guarantees of support.
 The community is welcome to submit issues, but you should not expect an active response.

+## License
+The license for this repo is available on Github at: https://github.com/AllenInstitute/MOp_taxonomies_ontology/blob/main/LICENSE.txt